 also seems to do more harm than good, I can help explain options.

 What does 'parent-centered' mean?

-It means that I work almost exclusively with parents.
+It means that I work exclusively with parents.
 Especially with younger children, when parents change the feeding atmosphere, schedule and feeding relationship from their end, the children will most often follow with improvements.

 We are about to adopt and don’t know his feeding history.
 How can we be prepared?

 The feeding model I work in is supported by many adoption facilities/experts.
 A great time to meet would be before your child is with you to anticipate concerns and start feeding optimally from day one.
 Feeding is one of the most critical aspects of parenting and attachment

 .
 If you and your child are already experiencing problems that you think might be related to a rocky feeding history, an evaluation and support may be right for you.
 Also, my book, Love Me, Feed Me